 The pool of children being placed for adoption reflects both the diversity of the community they are born into and the cultural beliefs of birth parents.
 Most of the children who have been placed with our adoptive parents are Caucasian, with the next largest group being Hispanic.

-We also work with clients who find birth mothers on their own, either before they retain our services or during the course of working with us.
+We also work with clients who find birth mothers on their own.
 They may find birth mothers by networking among family and friends or by working with another adoption attorney or agency.

 We rarely decline to work with a birth mother.
 The adoptive families we represent have a wide range of expectations and tolerances.
 Many of them, like us, are interested above all in finding loving homes for children, regardless of the birth parents’ circumstances.
 As a result, we do not reject birth mothers because of drug or alcohol use, physical or mental illness, or minor criminal backgrounds.